Accuracy International Arctic Warfare: AWS (Arctic Warfare Suppressed)

 The AWS is specifically designed for use with subsonic ammunition which, depending on the target, gives an effective maximum range of around 300 m.
 Its noise levels are similar to those generated by .22 LR match ammunition.
 The weapon is fitted with a special .308 Winchester/7.62×51mm NATO 406 mm (16 in) long barrel which has a twist rate of 229 mm (1 in 9 in) and an integral suppressor.
+The aluminum alloy integral suppressor is fitted over the barrel and can be removed by the user.
+The use of supersonic ammunition is possible, but will result in accelerated barrel/suppressor combination wear and a sonic boom causes noise level increase.
 The AWS barrel/suppressor combination has a total length of 711 mm (28 in), which keeps the weapon's overall length within normal limits.
 The user can remove the barrel/suppressor combination and replace it with a standard AW or AWP barrel in about three minutes.
 As with all such systems, the sight will need re-zeroing after a barrel change.

 AWC (Arctic Warfare Covert)

-The Covert system is essentially an AWS with a folding stock with a 305 mm (12 in) long barrel/suppressor combination with a 203 mm (1 in 8 in) twist rate.
-It is supplied in a small suitcase which houses the rifle with the stock folded and the barrel/suppressor combination detached.
+The Covert system is essentially an AWS with a folding stock with a 305 mm (12 in) long barrel/integral suppressor combination with a 203 mm (1 in 8 in) twist rate.
+The aluminum alloy integral suppressor is fitted over the barrel and can be removed by the user.
+The user can also remove the barrel/suppressor combination and replace it with a standard much longer AW or AWP barrel.
+The AWC is supplied in a small suitcase which houses the rifle with the stock folded and the barrel/integral suppressor combination detached.
 The polymer suitcase is lined with closed-cell foam featuring cut-outs for the stock/action/optics/bipod combination, the bolt, the suppressor, a magazine and a box of ammunition.
 While the Covert system's compacted size is considerably smaller than that of any conventional system, its special barrel and integral suppressor keep the weapon's overall length within normal limits when deployed.